microsoft/xlang/DesignNotes/LDN01 - A Strategy for Language Interoperability.md

 Abstract
 --------

 This design note describes the goals and guiding principles of the Langworthy project.
-This document is aspirational: It describes the project and its features as it has been envisioned, and may include references to features or characteristics that have not yet been realized in source.
+This document is aspirational: It describes the project and its features as it has been envisioned, and may include references to features or characteristics that have not yet been implemented.

 Revisions
 ---------